tonethar/IGME-230-GDD-2017-Fall/topics.md

 # Course Topics
 This topic list is a tentative outline and subject to change.
+See the [weekly](weekly/) folder for the actual assignments.
 * Module 0
   * What we will do in this course:
     * Web Publishing (HTML/CSS) both with and without a CSS framework